shadowman-lab/Ansible-SNOW/SNOWSetup/readme.md

 <img src="images/connection_credential.png" alt="Connection & Credential" title="Connection & Credential" width="800" />

 Select **Create and Get OAuth Token** to complete the Ansible spoke set up.
 This will generate a window asking to authorize ServiceNow against your AAP instance/cluster.
 Click **Authorize**.

+Note: The ServiceNow user MUST be able to access the ServiceNow API (check if the user you are logged into ServiceNow with has API access)

 Note: If you wish to have AAP use a specific user when reaching out from ServiceNow (such as a dedicated servicenow user) ensure you are logged in as that user when you click **Authorize**.